Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: What Causes Pathways to Form?

 To see if experts form consistent, task-driven pathways, we train 20 randomly initialized models with the same settings and compare their routing patterns on the same set of 82 cognitive tasks.
 This allows us to examine whether models use similar sets of experts to solve the same tasks, such as whether smaller experts are reliably used to solve simpler tasks, or vice versa.
 We first do this with a baseline model made up of three HMoE layers, and then test each model on 50 trials of each task while recording the routing weights assigned to each expert at each timestep ($w$ values in \cref{fig:model-architecture}).
 To test whether routing is stable across training runs, we use these weights to calculate each model's \textit{Learned Pathway Complexity} for each task $i$ ($LPC_i$) as follows:

-This metric is calculated by multiplying the weight $w_{i,j,t}$ assigned by the router to each expert $j$ at each timestep $t$ by the squared size $s_j^2$ of expert $j \in E$ while the model solves task $i$.
+This metric is calculated by multiplying the weight $w_{i,j,t}$ assigned by the router to each expert $j$ at each timestep $t$ by the squared size $s_j^2$ of expert $j$ while the model solves task $i$.
 This is then averaged across the total timesteps $T_i$ of each task $i$ to ensure that longer tasks are not biased toward having larger $LPC$s.
 This results in a $LPC$ value for each of the 82 tasks and 20 model runs (see \cref{app:penalty_calc} for an example calculation).
-The squaring of expert sizes is motivated by the $O(m^2)$ cost of storing each expert's weight matrix in memory.
+The squaring of expert sizes is motivated by the $O(s_j^2)$ cost of storing each expert's weight matrix in memory, and we expand on the suitability of using $s_j$ as a measure of each expert's complexity in \cref{sec:effective-rank}.
 Skip connections are free to use.
 To measure pathway consistency, we can now correlate this list of $LPC$ values across training runs.
 For the baseline model, we find that models are not consistent across training runs (mean pairwise correlation of 0.0324, \cref{fig:routing-stability}), suggesting that the baseline model does not form any stable and task-related processing pathways by default.
 Therefore, we next want to explore which specific inductive biases may result in such pathways.